saucepan14/TPMSecuredArch/README.md

 When installing you Arch linux you will need at least 3 partitions.
 A 512M EFI partition, A swap partition with at least how much ram your system has, and a root partition which can whatever size you please.
 If you wish to have other encrypted partitions please see the further reading section.

-After creating all the partitions necassery you will need to encrpyt the root and swap partitions, this can be done with the following command:
+After creating all the partitions necessary you will need to encrpyt the root and swap partitions, this can be done with the following command:
 ```
 cryptsetup luksFormat /dev/[the partiion you wish to encrypt]
 ```